backjonas/scalable/3-jodel/REPORT.md

 ```
 kubectl get svc
 ```
-to find the external ip for the app.
-The application can be found at `<EXTERNAL-IP>:5000`
+to find the external ip for the ui.
+The application ui can be found at `<EXTERNAL-IP>:3000`

 ## Running the performance tests
 ### Prerequisites